-At December 31, 2015 and 2014, the Authority reported a liability of \$435,015 and \$366,300, respectively, for its proportionate share of the collective PERS net pension liability.
-The net pension liability was measured as of June 30, 2015 and June 30, 2014, respectively, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2014 and July 1, 2013, respectively with amounts rolled forward to the measurement date using update procedures.
-At June 30, 2015, the Authority's proportion was 1.94%, which was a decrease of 0.02% from 1.96% which was the Authority's proportion measured as of June 30, 2014.
+At December 31, 2016 and 2015, the Authority reported a liability of \$561,453 and \$435,015, respectively, for its proportionate share of the collective PERS net pension liability.
+The net pension liability was measured as of June 30, 2016 and June 30, 2015, respectively, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2015 and July 1, 2014, respectively with amounts rolled forward to the measurement date using update procedures.
+For purposes of measuring the net pension liability, the plan's fiduciary net position has been determined on the same basis as they are reported for PERS.
+Benefit payments are recognized when due and payable in accordance with the benefit terms and investments are measured at their fair value.
+At June 30, 2016, the Authority's proportion of the total plan was 1.32%, which was a decrease of 0.22% from 1.54% which was the Authority's proportion measured as of June 30, 2015.
 The employer allocation percentages are based on the ratio of the contributions of an individual employer to the total contributions to PERS during the measurement period.
-At December 31, 2015 and 2014, respectively, the Authority reported deferred outflows and deferred inflows of resources related to pensions from the following sources:
+At December 31, 2016 and 2015, respectively, the Authority reported deferred outflows and deferred inflows of resources related to pensions from the following sources:

-20 15 2014
+20 16 2015

 Deferred outflows of resources Deferred inflows of resources Deferred outflows of resources Deferred inflows of resources

-Differences between expected and actual experience Net difference between projected and actual earnings on pension plan \$ 10,378
+Differences between expected and actual experience \$ 10,441 10,378

+Net difference between projected and actual earnings on pension plan

-investments 6,994 21,830
+investments Changes in employer 21,409 6,994

-Changes in employer proportion 6,661 4,546
+proportion 12,073 6,661

-Changes in assumptions Employer contribution made subsequent to the measurement 46,717 11,518
+Changes in assumptions Employer contribution made subsequent to the measurement 116,303 46,717

-date - 8,331 8,331
+date 8,421 8,331

-Total \$ 65,426 13,655 19,849 26,376
+Total \$ 156,574 12,073 65,426 13,655

-Included in deferred outflows of resources related to pensions at December 31, 2015 and 2014 is \$8,331 from contributions made by the Authority subsequent to the respective measurement date that will be recognized as a reduction of the net pension liability in the following fiscal year.
+Included in deferred outflows of resources related to pensions at December 31, 2016 and 2015 is \$8,421 and \$8,331, respectively, from contributions made by the Authority subsequent to the respective measurement date that will be recognized as a reduction of the net pension liability in the following fiscal year.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows: